Ahmed-Elsayed95/High-resolution-AI-Data-Center-Training-Workloads-Dataset/README.md

 The platform and deployment scale aspect covers environments ranging from single-CPU and single-GPU systems to multi-GPU and multi–virtual CPU (vCPU) nodes.
 The applications and training objectives aspect includes a range of AI workloads such as image generation, text generation with LLMs, and feature forecasting.
 The workloads are assigned to appropriate environments according to their computational requirements, where tasks that demand substantial computing resources, such as image generation and LLM training, are executed in node-scale environments, while tasks requiring less computation, such as forecasting and image captioning, are conducted in single-machine environments.

 ## Machine Specifications
+The following table presents the hardware specifications of the single-GPU workstation and the multi-GPU compute node.

 | Type | Local Single Machine Environment | Datacenter Node Environment - H100 | Datacenter Node Environment - B200 |
 |------|-----------------------------------|------------------------------------|------------------------------------|